Your Office Copy Machine Might Digitally Store Thousands of Documents That Get Passed on at Resale

 It took Juntunen just 30 minutes to pull the hard drives out of the copiers.
 Then, using a forensic software program available for free on the Internet, he ran a scan – downloading tens of thousands of documents in less than 12 hours.

-The results were stunning: from the sex crimes unit there were detailed domestic violence complaints and a list of wanted sex offenders.
+The results were stunning based on the information given by criminal justice law firm based in Denver: from the sex crimes unit there were detailed domestic violence complaints and a list of wanted sex offenders.
 On a second machine from the Buffalo Police Narcotics Unit we found a list of targets in a major drug raid.

 The third machine, from a New York construction company, spit out design plans for a building near Ground Zero in Manhattan; 95 pages of pay stubs with names, addresses and social security numbers; and $40,000 in copied checks.

 But it wasn’t until hitting “print” on the fourth machine – from Affinity Health Plan, a New York insurance company, that we obtained the most disturbing documents: 300 pages of individual medical records.
 They included everything from drug prescriptions, to blood test results, to a cancer diagnosis.
 A potentially serious breach of federal privacy law.

 “You’re talking about potentially ruining someone’s life,” said Ira Winkler.
 “Where they could suffer serious social repercussions.”

 Winkler is a former analyst for the National Security Agency and a leading expert on digital security.